Sign up for Welfare Wednesdays webinars or catch up on previous events.

 Upcoming Welfare Wednesdays webinars

-Join us as Gemma Pearson, Brad Hill, and Tony Evans discuss how to restrain horses appropriately.
+Join us as Russell MacKechnie-Guire, Richard Davison, and Tony Tyler discuss how rider balance affects horses’ way of going.
 If you sign up for the webinar via Zoom you can also:

 - Take part in polls